 The JR Pass, which offers discount rail travel on pretty much the entire Japan Railway network is a steal from $277 for a 7-day pass.
 Jump on the shinkansen (bullet train) from Tokyo to Kyoto then down to Hiroshima and loop back up north to Hokkaido simply flashing your pass to the station attendants along the way.
 The pass also covers the monorail to/from Tokyo Haneda airport, the ferry from Hiroshima to Miyajima, local JR buses and discounts at JR-affiliated hotels.

 With Tokyo’s hotels reaching 83% occupancy, Japan is getting creative with its accommodation.
-Airbnb’s fastest-growing market saw a 500% increase last year, which means there’s a huge range of competitively-priced options to choose from across the country.
-Roomorama hosts a similar service.
-Traditional options are also getting a boost as demand rises; capsule hotels are getting more popular as a quintessential city experience; manga cafes, love hotels and minpaku (guesthouses) are getting in on the action too, advertising on online booking platforms.
+As Airbnb’s fastest-growing market, more and more competitively-priced options are springing up across the country in the run-up to the Tokyo 2020 Olympics.
+Traditional options are also getting a boost as demand rises; capsule hotels are getting more popular as a quintessential city experience; manga cafes, love hotels, and minpaku (guesthouses) are getting in on the action too, advertising on online booking platforms like Booking.com and Agoda.

 Tip: Campsites in Japan tend to be dirt cheap.
-Popular outdoor spots in places like Toyama, Gunma and Daisetsuzan are full of low-cost sites.
-Wild camping, known locally as “urban camping” (nojuku), though technically requiring the landowner’s permission, is generally acceptable as long as you choose a spot out of the way and tidy up after yourself.
+Popular outdoor spots in places like Toyama, Gunma, and Daisetsuzan in Hokkaido are full of low-cost sites.
+Or why not travel in a camper van?
+Even wild camping, known locally as “urban camping” (nojuku), though technically requiring the landowner’s permission, is generally acceptable as long as you choose a spot out of the way and tidy up after yourself.

 4. It’s safe

-Tip: If you lose something you have a very high chance of getting it back – just go to your nearest koban or police box to file a claim.
+Tip: If you lose something you have a very high chance of getting it back—just go to your nearest koban or police box to file a lost property claim.
+Read this article for what to do in an emergency in Japan.

 5. It’s incredibly, majestically, awesomely diverse